 Copenhagen is located in the southeast of Denmark, on the island of Zealand (Sjælland).
 Expats moving to Copenhagen will be glad to find that this makes it an important business location within Europe.
 From Copenhagen you have access to the Øresund region, consisting of Zealand, Lolland-Falster, and Bornholm on the Danish side of the sound.
 At the same time, its close proximity to Sweden allows you to explore Europe on a shoestring via the Øresund Bridge, which connects Copenhagen with Malmö.

-The climate you will encounter when moving to Copenhagen is quite moderate.
-The Atlantic Gulf Stream brings warm, and sometimes humid, weather throughout the summer months.
-In the winter months, rain is more common than snow in Copenhagen, and temperatures usually range around the freezing point.
+Upon moving to Copenhagen, you will encounter a moderate climate.
+The Atlantic Gulf Stream brings warm, and at times humid, weather throughout the summer months.
+In the winter months, rain is more common than snow in Copenhagen, and temperatures usually fluctuate around the freezing point.